Cervical Spinal Cord Injury Overview

 There are specific signs that occur with myelopathy that are apparent on a careful physical examination and can help confirm the presence of this condition.
 An MRI of the neck (and occasionally of the thoracic spine) is mandatory if myelopathy is suspected.

-For more information on cervical spinal cord injuries, please contact Dr. Donald Corenman, spine specialist and neck doctor serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For more information on cervical spinal cord injuries, please contact Dr. Donald Corenman, spine specialist and neck doctor offering diagnostic and surgical second opinions to patients in the USA and around the world.